 Steward Health Care, the largest for-profit private hospital operator in the United States, uses machine learning to make big decisions about staff and patients, reduce costs, and improve patient outcomes and experiences.

 Hospitals, by law, have to record, collect, and maintain a lot of data.
-For Steward Health Care, the largest for-profit private hospital operator in the United States, all that data represented a massive opportunity, and a big question: How can they use predictive analytics, artificial intelligence (AI) and machine learning to drive value from all of this data?
+For Steward Health Care, the largest for-profit private hospital operator in the United States, all that data represented a massive opportunity, and a big question: How can they use predictive analytics, machine learning, and artificial intelligence (AI) in healthcare to drive value from all of this data?

 The responsibility to find an answer to this question fell to Erin Sullivan, the Executive Director of Information Systems and Software Development at Steward Health Care.
 Erin was tasked with improving operational efficiency among Steward’s network of 38 hospitals in the United States, with an eye toward reducing costs.
 In order to focus their efforts, Steward Health Care decided to tackle one of the most pressing challenges facing hospital operations — staffing volume.
 The answer to solving that challenge lay within the data.

 “We have data – a lot of data – and we want to use it to our advantage,” she said.
 “The best way to use it to our advantage is to learn from it, and DataRobot has the tools to help us take historical data, manipulate it, and learn from it.”

 We are using DataRobot to make some pretty huge decisions at Steward Health Care. — Erin Sullivan Executive Director of Information Systems and Software Development, Steward Health Care

 The Problem of Staffing in Healthcare